haberdashPI/vscode-master-key/notes.md

         - we loose the ability to show a pop-up menu (for the first keybinding only)
         - but we avoid errors in the execution of the very first binding
         - not clear this is the right trade off yet 🤔

-5. Review documentation
-6. Release version 0.4
-7. Migration of selection utilities to the same build and test setup
-8. Translate selection utility tests to new build setup
-9. Get CI working for all tests in selection utilities
-10. continue the quest for better test coverage if necessary

-Quick wins not addressed above:
-- visual documentation improvements
+- [ ] visual documentation improvements
-    - the visual documentation could show a hint about the command to toggle between binding modifiers (and show the default key binding)
+    - [ ] the visual documentation could show a hint about the command to toggle between binding modifiers (and show the default key binding)
-    - currently keybindings are sorted from highest to lowest frequency modifiers across all modes.
+    - [ ] currently keybindings are sorted from highest to lowest frequency modifiers across all modes.
 This should really be a feature per mode, so that the most relevant bindings for a given mode are visible immediately.
-    - visual documentation could highlighlt the most recently pressed key in the same way that status bar shows the most recently pressed binding
+    - [ ] visual documentation could highlighlt the most recently pressed key in the same way that status bar shows the most recently pressed binding
-- insert accepts a count: replicating vim's behavior
+- [ ] insert accepts a count: replicating vim's behavior
     - [ ] this probably needs to be per mode configurable

+- [ ] update extension utilities
+    - [ ] TODO: decorators aren't working
+    - [ ] migrate to the same build and test setup
+    - [ ] get tests working again
+    - [ ] get CI working